The APPIC Post-Match Vacancy Service

 - Please be sure that your application requirements conform with the APPIC Supplemental Materials Policy, which limits the number and type of extra materials that a program may request from an applicant.

-- For programs that are either non-accredited or non-APPIC members: APPIC recently established a "Policy on Public Statements about Accreditation and APPIC Membership" that outlines important requirements for programs that have not yet achieved accreditation and/or APPIC membership.
+- For programs that are either non-accredited or non-APPIC members: APPIC has established a "Policy on Public Statements about Accreditation and APPIC Membership" that outlines important requirements for programs that have not yet achieved accreditation and/or APPIC membership.
 Please review this policy carefully and ensure that your announcement (along with any other public statements, both written and verbal) follows its requirements.
 Please feel free to contact us if you have any questions about this policy.

 - Announcements will be posted to the "current list of available positions" page on the APPIC web site.
 If you wish to update the information listed, simply e-mail Dr. Keilin at the address provided above.
 You may also provide status updates (e.g., "no longer accepting applications", "position filled") in this manner.